Snigg-Phil/SNIGGSMARTTEST/docs/underground-parking-with-thirteen-residential-units.md

 The Snigg Charging Manager can query both buses in parallel, but can only poll all devices per bus one after the other.
 It is therefore better to limit yourself to 15-20 devices per bus and, if necessary, to connect further buses to the Raspberry using a USB RS-485 adapter.

 Since individual cars may charge in single-phase or two-phase mode, all EVSEs should be installed with a phase rotation of 120 degrees to each other.
-This phase rotation can be communicated to the Snigg Snigg Smart Charger in the respective EVSE setting.
+This phase rotation can be communicated to the Snigg Smart Charger in the respective EVSE setting.
 This enables the Charging Manager to detect phase imbalances and limit the charging current.
 It can also take into account, for the benefit of the charging cars, if several single-phase cars are charging on different phases (in relation to the house connection).

 Since meters are used for all EVSEs that output the currents of individual phases separately, the phase utilisation of the EVSEs can be set to "Determine", which provides optimum utilisation of the available power.